Private beta The personal memory layer for your digital life

 Your context is everywhere — except where you need it.

-The signal AI needs to be useful — your preferences, your people, your past, your projects — is locked in apps that don't talk to each other and can't be moved.
+Your preferences, your past, your projects are all locked in apps that don't talk to each other and can't be moved.

 🧩